mongator/factory/doc/03_embedded_and_reference_generators.md

 Create one document

 #### integer
-If an integer is given the equal number of default documents will be created.
+If an integer is given, the equal number of default documents will be created.

 #### array of strings
 A equal number of mongoIds will be assigned to the reference fiel, string must be 24 hexidecimal characters